finmath/finmath-lib/README.md

 ### Example

-The following sample code calculate delta, vega and rho for an almost arbitrary product (here an EuropeanOption) using AAD on the Monte-Carlo valuation
+The following sample code calculates valuation, delta, vega and rho for an almost arbitrary product (here an EuropeanOption) using AAD on the Monte-Carlo valuation